Oakyden/MovieUIChallenge/README.md

 1. Git Clone this repository
 2. `cd` into project root folder
-3. For local dev, run `npm dev`, this will start up the frontend on `http://localhost:5173` and the server on `https://localhost:3000`, feel free to adjust this if required.
+3. For local dev, run `npm run dev`, this will start up the frontend on `http://localhost:5173` and the server on `https://localhost:3000`, feel free to adjust this if required.

 ### Optional - Local docker